• Skip to primary navigation

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-No matter where you are on your plant-based journey – whether you’ve been eating plant-based vegan for years or you’re just making the switch – there can be challenges and temptations to avoid all along the way.
+No matter where you are on your plant-based journey – whether you’ve been eating plant-based vegan for years or you’re just making the switch – there can be challenges and temptations to avoid.

 I know, because I’ve been there.
-To help you, I reflected on what little “tricks” have helped me and developed this handy cheat sheet that you can reference whenever you feel your motivation flagging and your resolve to eat healthy wavering.
+To help you, I reflected on what little “tricks” have helped me and developed this handy list you can reference whenever you feel your resolve to eat healthy wavering.
 I hope you find these tips for sticking with a plant-based diet as helpful as I have.

 7 Tips for sticking with a plant based diet